openforis/collect-earth-online-doc/docs/source/project/management.rst

     :align: center
     :width: 90%

 - **QAQC Dashboard:** Clicking on **[QAQC Dashboard]** will take you to the QAQC dashboard.
 This dashboard is only available if you have implemented QAQC in your project.
-For more detail, please see :doc:`/project/qaqc`.
+Learn more about the QAQC dashboard, please see :doc:`/project/qaqcdashboard`.
+For more detail on how to implement QAQC, please see :doc:`/project/qaqc`.

-  The QAQC Dashboard has three tabs.

 Export Data
 ^^^^^^^^^^^